meteor/meteor/content/data-loading.md

 <h4 id="specific-queries">Always use specific queries to fetch data</h4>

-If you're publishing a subset of your data, it might be tempting to simply query for all data available in a collection (i.e. `Lists.find()`) in order to get that subset on the client, without re-specifying the Mongo selector you used to publish that data in the first place.
+If you're publishing a subset of your data, it might be tempting to query for all data available in a collection (i.e. `Lists.find()`) in order to get that subset on the client, without re-specifying the Mongo selector you used to publish that data in the first place.

 But if you do this, then you open yourself up to problems if another subscription pushes data into the same collection, since the data returned by `Lists.find()` might not be what you expected anymore.
 In an actively developed application, it's often hard to anticipate what may change in the future and this can be a source of hard to understand bugs.